-Through the consultation process, the Department has received evidence of the need for supplementary funding to the higher education student loans system in the case of healthcare students.
-The Department considers that this funding is needed, given the unique case of healthcare students, to prevent a fall in both the number and diversity of these students, and otherwise to ensure there is a continued workforce supply of healthcare workers.
+The Learning Support Fund is supplementary funding to the higher education student loans system for eligible healthcare students.
+To prevent a fall in both the number and diversity of these students, and otherwise to help ensure a continued workforce supply in future years.

-Thus, three elements of supplementary funding are being made available for eligible students2 to apply for.
+The Learning Support fund comprises three elements of supplementary funding which eligible students may apply for.
 In summary these are: